lrodri/doc-es/source/manual/intro.rst

 ..
 Here is an overview of what we have learned in this chapter:

-A continuación una hojeada a lo que se aprendió en este capítulo
+A continuación un repaso a lo que se aprendió en este capítulo

 ..
   * Generators are the basic building blocks of MyHDL models.
 They provide the way to model massive concurrency and sensitivity lists.

 * Los generadores son los bloques constructores básicos en los modelos MyHDL.
 Ellos suministran la manera de modelar listas de sensibilidad y